Skip to content

 Even though I love the Unix philosophy, at this point I believe for Knip it makes sense to have the pieces in a single tool.

 Building up the module and dependency graph requires non-standard module resolution and not only static but also dynamic analysis (i.e. actually load and execute modules), such as for parsers of plugins to receive the exported value of dynamic tooling configuration files.
 Additionally, exports consumed by external libraries require type information, as supported by the TypeScript backend.
+Last but not least, shell script parsing is required to find the right entry files, configuration files and dependencies accurately.

 The rippling effect of plugins and recursively adding entry files and dependencies to build up the graph is also exactly what’s meant by “comprehensive” here.